 Feel like doing something wild during your Florida travels?
 How about spending an evening with one of the Sunshine State’s endangered species, the drive-in movie theatre?
-It has been one hot summer and with cooler evenings on the horizon, I am looking forward to taking a nostalgic journey to a part of my youth, watching a movie in the comfort of my car under the stars at a drive-in theatre.
+I am looking forward to taking a nostalgic journey to a part of my youth, watching a movie in the comfort of my car under the stars at a drive-in theatre.
 According to the United Drive-In Theatre Owners Association (UDITOA), 1958 saw the peak of drive-ins with 4,063 in the United States.

 Since then, many drive-ins have closed for a variety of reasons.
 Some because increasing land values made it lucrative to sell to developers.
 In recent decades, many found it difficult to compete against corporate-owned, indoor theatres; movie rentals that can be enjoyed in the comfort of home; and relatively recently, the digital age where viewers can download and watch a movie held in the palm of their hand.